argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

 ### 2. Write discovery rules for your plugin

-Sidecar plugins can use both discovery rules or a plugin name to match Applications to plugins.
+Sidecar plugins can use either discovery rules or a plugin name to match Applications to plugins.
 If the discovery rule is omitted then you have to explicitly specify the plugin by name in the app spec or else that particular plugin will not match any app.

 Write rules applicable to your plugin [using the instructions above](#1-write-the-plugin-configuration-file) and add